Pamphile of Epidaurus

 Pamphile or Pamphila of Epidaurus (fl.
-1st century AD) was a historian of Egyptian descent who lived in Greece during the reign of the Roman emperor Nero (ruled 54 – 68 AD) and wrote in the Greek language.
+1st century AD) was a historian of Egyptian descent who lived in Greece during the reign of the Roman emperor Nero (ruled 54 – 68 AD) and wrote in Greek.
 She was the first known female Greco-Roman historian and, along with Ban Zhao, one of the first known female historians.
-She is best known for her lost work Historical Commentaries, a collection of miscellaneous historical anecdotes in thirty-three books.
-Although this collection has been lost, it is frequently cited by the Roman writer Aulus Gellius (c.
+She is best known for her lost Historical Commentaries, a collection of miscellaneous historical anecdotes in thirty-three books, which is frequently cited by the Roman writer Aulus Gellius (c.
 125 – after 180 AD) in his Attic Nights and by the Greek biographer Diogenes Laërtius in his Lives and Opinions of Eminent Philosophers.
 She is also described in the tenth-century Byzantine encyclopedia, the Suda, and by the Byzantine writer Photios (c.
 810/820 – 893).
-According to the Suda, she also wrote a large number of epitomes of the works of other historians as well as treatises on disputes and sex.
+According to the Suda, she wrote a large number of epitomes of the works of other historians as well as treatises on disputes and sex.
 She may be the author of the anonymous surviving Greek treatise Tractatus de mulieribus claris in bello, which gives brief biographical accounts of the lives of famous women.

 Background

-According to the Suda, a Byzantine encyclopedia of the tenth century AD, Pamphile was an Epidaurian.
-Photios describes her as an Egyptian by birth or descent, which may be reconciled by supposing that she was a native of Epidaurus, and that her family came from Egypt.
-Photios summarizes the preface to her work, which states that, during the thirteen years she had lived with her husband, from whom she was never absent for a single hour, she was constantly at work upon her book, and that she diligently wrote down whatever she heard from her husband and from the many other learned people who frequented their house, as well as whatever she herself read in books.
+According to the Suda, a Byzantine encyclopedia of the tenth century AD, Pamphile was an Epidaurian, whereas Photios describes her as an Egyptian by birth or descent.
+Various scholars have made suggestions to explain this apparent discrepancy, of which Antonella Ippolito judges the suggestion that the family were of Egyptian descent but moved to Epidaurus the most plausible.
+Based on Photios' chronology, Pamphile was born between 20 and 30 AD.

+Photios summarizes the preface to Pamphile's Historical Notes, which states that, during the thirteen years she had lived with her husband, from whom she was never absent for a single hour, she was constantly at work upon her book, and that she diligently wrote down whatever she heard from her husband and from the many other learned people who frequented their house, as well as whatever she herself read in books.

 The Suda contradicts itself over whether the grammarian Soteridas of Epidaurus was Pamphile's father or her husband.
 In one passage, the Suda speaks of Pamphile as the daughter of Soteridas and the wife of Socratidas, but in another passage she is described as the wife of Soteridas.
 Gudeman concludes that it is more likely that the first passage is correct and that Soteridas was Pamphile's father.
 The Suda credits Soteridas as the true author of Pamphile's Historical Commentaries.
 Modern scholars believe that he may have played a significant role in writing it.
 The Suda also credits Soteridas as the author of numerous treatises on philology and grammar, including a treatise on "Homeric problems", a commentary of Euripides and Menander, a treatise on comedy, a treatise on orthography, and a treatise on poetic meter.